 Skip to content

-Indexing Moonbeam with Subsquid
+Indexing Moonbeam with SQD (formerly Subsquid)

 Introduction

-Subsquid has native and full support for both Ethereum Virtual Machine (EVM) and Substrate data.
-Since Moonbeam is a Substrate-based smart contact platform that is EVM-compatible, Subsquid can be used to index both EVM and Substrate-based data.
-Subsquid offers a Substrate Archive and Processor and an EVM Archive and Processor.
+SQD has native and full support for both Ethereum Virtual Machine (EVM) and Substrate data.
+Since Moonbeam is a Substrate-based smart contact platform that is EVM-compatible, SQD can be used to index both EVM and Substrate-based data.
+SQD offers a Substrate Archive and Processor and an EVM Archive and Processor.
 The Substrate Archive and Processor can be used to index both Substrate and EVM data.
 This allows developers to extract on-chain data from any of the Moonbeam networks and process EVM logs as well as Substrate entities (events, extrinsics, and storage items) in one single project and serve the resulting data with one single GraphQL endpoint.
 If you exclusively want to index EVM data, it is recommended to use the EVM Archive and Processor.

 The information presented herein is for informational purposes only and has been provided by third parties.
 Moonbeam does not endorse any project listed and described on the Moonbeam docs website (https://docs.moonbeam.network/).